-Nancy Stewart, from The Livery Tavern, says the idea was: What would you have here 100 years ago?
+The Livery Tavern was born from the idea: What would you have here 100 years ago?
 Oysters from Virginia — fried, baked or raw.
-Boar sausage, ground on site and served with other local meats aboard their Huntsman Platter.
+Boar sausage, ground on-site and served with other local meats aboard their Huntsman Platter.
 Pork belly with hash.
 Quail, sweetbreads, homemade cheese.
 Bone-in ribeye, local trout, or even meatloaf with foie gras.

-The community, she says, is educated and artistic, and cares from where their food comes.
+The community is educated and artistic, and cares about where their food comes.
 Locals bring in baskets of beautiful Morel mushrooms.
 Ramps in season.
 Fiddlehead ferns.

 At the Livery, amid hand-worked black walnut and local stonework, you’ll enjoy local vegetables or bread, duck eggs when they can get them, locally raised goat or lamb and other treats.
 Then sit beneath their handmade wine racks and enjoy a goat cheese ice cream you won’t soon forget.